yehudasa/rgw-object-broker/README.md

 A core feature of the Kubernetes system is the ability to provision a diverse offering of block and file storage on demand.
-This project seeks to demonstrate that by using the Kubernetes-Incubator's Service-Catalog, it is now also possible to bring dynamic provisioning to S3 object storage.
+This project seeks to demonstrate that by using the Kubernetes-Incubator's [Service-Catalog](https://github.com/kubernetes-incubator/service-catalog), it is now also possible to bring dynamic provisioning to S3 object storage.
+This is accomplished with an application called a Broker that implements the [OpenServiceBroker](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) API spec.
+The Broker handles requests to create and destroy object buckets and returns information required to consume them.

 The CNS Object Broker is designed to be used with [Gluster-Kubernetes](https://github.com/jarrpa/gluster-kubernetes).

-Our [command flow diagram](docs/diagram/control-diag.md) shows where Kubernetes, service-catalog, and the (often external) service broker interact.
-Service-catalog terms used below are shown in the diagram.
+Our [command flow diagram](docs/diagram/control-diag.md) shows where Kubernetes, Service-Catalog, and the (often external) service broker interact.
+Service-catalog terms used below are included in the diagram.

 ### Nomenclature

 Before going further, it's useful to define common terms used throughout the entire system.
-The relationships between the different systems and objects can be seen in the [control flow diagram](docs/diagram/control-diag.md)
+The relationships between the different systems and objects can be seen in the [control flow diagram](docs/diagram/control-diag.md).
 There are a number of naming collisions which can lead to some confusion.

 #### External Service Provider

 - *External Service Provider*

 For our purposes, an External Service Provider is any system that uses a Service Broker to make Services available on demand.
 The actual location of the External Service Provider is arbitrary.
-It can be a remote service provider like AWS S3, an on premise cluster, or the same cluster as the Service-Catalog.
+It can be a remote service provider like AWS S3, an on premise cluster, or colocated with the Service-Catalog.

-The External Service Provider should consist of two components: the service broker and the actual services being served to clients.
-In this example, the service component is a CNS Object Storage cluster with a Swift/S3 REST interface.
+The External Service Provider should consist of two components: the service broker and the actual services being consumed by clients.
+In this example, the service component is a CNS Object Storage cluster with a Swift/S3 REST API.

 - *Broker*